A new paradigm supporting personalized treatment decisions

 Should this child be treated with controller medication?

-It’s a big challenge to identify the children with an early asthma-like condition, which would benefit from medication.
+It’s a big challenge to identify the children with an early asthma-like condition, who would benefit from medication.
 It has been found that asthma-like or obstructed breathing conditions reveal themselves very commonly at night, while the child is asleep.

 The child has symptoms despite medication – should the treatment be adjusted?